stuart-knock/docs/UserGuide/UserGuide-UI_Analyze.rst

 interface and hit `Launch`.

 The algorithm returns an IndependentComponents object that is a xD-Matrix with the Dimensions {x,y,z}.
-The resulting time-series can be viewed with the xxx viewer.
+The resulting time-series can be viewed with the the corresponding ICA viewer.